 Road rage is unsafe and aggressive driving with a reckless disregard for the safety of others on the road.
 It is often combined with a deliberate intent to harm, intimidate or cause fear in another driver.
 It can lead to deadly consequences and involves violations of a state’s traffic and criminal laws.

-There is no Michigan road rage law.
+In Michigan, there are no road rage laws.
 But there are laws and serious penalties for drivers who engage in aggressive driving that endangers the safety of others.
 Drivers could be charged with reckless driving, assault with a dangerous weapon or intentional discharge of firearm from a vehicle.

-Below are the serious penalties for road rage in Michigan, but that’s because the safety threat posed by drivers exhibiting aggressive and dangers behavior is serious.
+Below are the serious penalties for road rage in Michigan, but that’s because the safety threat posed by drivers exhibiting aggressive and dangerous behavior is serious.

 - Reckless driving, which occurs when a person drives “in willful or wanton disregard for the safety of persons or property,” is a felony punishable by up to 5 years in prison if it causes “serious impairment of a body function to another person.”
 (MCL 257.626(2) and (3)) Reckless driving is punishable by up to 15 years in prison if it “causes the death of another person.”
 (MCL 257.626(4)